 Once the police consider that they have enough evidence they will pass the case to the CPS.
 We will review the evidence and consider whether we can bring a prosecution.

 If the police don’t think they have enough evidence they won’t pass the case to us and no further action will be taken against the suspect.

 If that happens your police contact will explain why, what support is available to help you and whether there are any other steps they can take against the suspect.
 If the police decide not to send your case to us, you can ask the police to review that decision - this is called a Victim’s Right to Review.
 Your police contact can let you know how to do this.

 This section explains what happens when the police send the case to us including how we make our decision on what to do in each case, what will happen next if we decide to charge a suspect and what your rights are if we decide not to charge them.

 The file that the police send to us will contain a range of evidence.
-This includes things like:
+This could include things like: